 Crowfoot Village is an 11-building retail development constructed in 1986.
-Located in Northwest Calgary, the property has excellent access to major thoroughfares in the Crowfoot Retail node and is in close proximity to the Crowfoot LRT station.
-Crowfoot Village is comprised of 63,295 square feet of leasable area and is 98.2% occupied.
+Located in Northwest Calgary, the property has excellent access to major thoroughfares in the Crowfoot retail node and is in close proximity to the Crowfoot light rail transit station.
+Crowfoot Village is comprised of 63,295 square feet of leasable area and is 100.0% occupied.
 Major tenants include Chianti's, Ed Williams Mens' Wear, Starbucks, Millennium Smile Dental and KFC.
-Crowfoot Village has 306 surface parking stalls for a ratio of 4.83 stalls per 1,000 square feet of leasable area.
+Crowfoot Village has 306 surface parking stalls for a ratio of 4.8 stalls per 1,000 square feet of leasable area.